Aurora-RGB/Docs/content/devices/openrgb.md

 # Needed configuration

+1. Enable SDK Server from OpenRGB
 ![OpenRGB Setup screenshot](img/docs/openrgb-setup.png)

-SDK server in OpenRGB needs to be started.
-This can be done automatically at boot from OpenRGB settings.
+You can also make OpenRGB start at boot and enable SDK Server automatically from it's settings.
+2. Make sure **OpenRGB (RGB.NET)** is enabled in Aurora's **Device Manager**

 ## "Device is Detected in OpenRGB but not listed in Aurora"
 For Aurora to use RGB devices safely, devices must support "Direct Mode"